jahway603/RynDailyQuestLoop/Dailies ReadMe.txt

 	Requires edits to %%RynDQLOptions%%.met under %% Options %% state.
 	Requires edits to %%RynDQLOptions%%.met under %% ToBotLocation %% state if you'd like to use a portal bot.

+This meta pack has two options for setup, Preset and Assisted-Setup.
+Preset requires you to follow the instructions below.

+Assisted-Setup will handle the setup through in game prompts.
+If you clear persisent or global variables you will have to go through the setup again.

 Under %%% Enable Options %%% in %%Options%% state.
 	Change Never to Always on the options you'd like to use.
 	Under the associated QuestToggles enable one of the toggles for Run,UseBot, or SummonPortal. feel free to mix and match if you'd prefer one method over another.